Sadi58/plasma6-window-buttons-applet/README.md

 ## Description

-KDE plasmoid compatible with Qt6 with window title and buttons.
+KDE plasmoid compatible with Qt6 with window buttons only.
-I like minimalistic display layout and used Active Window Control plasmoid, but it's abandoned for several years and now incompatible with Plasma6.
-So, I decided to create my own widget with the minimal set of features.

 <img src="docs/img/AllInOne.png" />

 ### Goal

-Stable and fast widget with control buttons and window title, ideally with the same functionality as Unity panel.
+Stable and fast widget with control buttons only, ideally with the same functionality as Unity panel.
-I would like to keep the widget pure QML to avoid incompatibility and maintenance issues.
+Using pure QML to avoid incompatibility and maintenance issues.

 Disadvantages of pure QML widget:
 * Only icons can be used from Aurorae themes, the rest is ignored.
 Binary themes are unsupported at all (Issues [#18](https://github.com/antroids/application-title-bar/issues/18), [#6](https://github.com/antroids/application-title-bar/issues/6)).
-* I cannot see the way to build menu with current plasmoid API (Issue [#13](https://github.com/antroids/application-title-bar/issues/13))

 ### Features

 * Close, minimize, maximize, keep below/above buttons.
-* Title with app name.
 * Configure actions on mouse events.
 * Configurable elements set and order.
 * Different theming options.
 Internal Breeze icons, System icons and Aurorae theme.